Cyborgscode/Personal-Voice-Assistent/README.md

 ```
 cd MBROLA-master
 make
-cp Bin/mbrola /usr/local/sbin/“
+cp Bin/mbrola /usr/local/sbin/
 ```

 Experiment a bit with the best voice for you.
 You will find the `say` Bash script in this repo, but it will default to de5, as it's setuped for german.
-Just replace de5 with your prefered language and don't forget to translate the responses in PVA.java ;)
+Just replace de5 in "say" with your prefered language and don't forget to translate the responses in /ect/pva/conf.d/* ;)

 If you need help with mbrola: https://marius.bloggt-in-braunschweig.de/2021/03/24/mbrola-etwas-bessere-sprachsynthese/